privacyguides/privacyguides.org/docs/basics/passwords-overview.en.md

 Diceware is a method for creating passphrases which are easy to remember, but hard to guess.

-An example of a diceware passphrase would be `viewable fastness reluctant squishy seventeen shown pencil`.

-Diceware passphrases are a great option when you need to memorize or manually input your credentials.
-Examples of that would be your password manager's master password or your device's encryption key.
+Diceware passphrases are a great option when you need to memorize or manually input your credentials, such as for your password manager's master password or your device's encryption password.

+An example of a diceware passphrase is `viewable fastness reluctant squishy seventeen shown pencil`.

+#### Directions

+These steps assume that you are using [EFF's large wordlist](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt) to generate the passphrase, which requires five dice rolls per word.

+1. Roll a six-sided dice five times, noting the number after each roll.

+2. As an example, let's say you rolled `2-5-2-6-6`.
+Look through the wordlist for the word that corresponds to `25266`.

+3. You will find the word `encrypt`.
+Write that word down.

-The method traditionally involves using six-sided dice.
-Every five rolls correspond to a word in a cryptographic list.
-For example, `2-5-2-6-6` in [EFF's large wordlist](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt) corresponds to `encrypt`.
-This process is then repeated until your passphrase contains enough words, which you separate with spaces. ==You should not keep rolling until you get a combination of words that appeals to you, as that reduces the passphrase's randomness and might make it easier to guess.==
+4. Repeat this process until your passphrase has as many words as you need, which you should separate with a space.

+==You should not keep rolling until you get a combination of words that appeals to you, the process should be completely random.==

-The dice method ensures that you're generating the passphrase in a completely offline way.
-Alternatively, you can use your password manager's password generator, as most of them have the option to generate diceware passphrases in addition to regular passwords.
+The dice method described above ensures that you're generating the passphrase in a completely offline way.
+Alternatively, you can use your password manager's built-in password generator, as most of them have the option to generate diceware passphrases in addition to regular passwords.

 We recommend using [EFF's large wordlist](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt) to generate your diceware passphrases, as it offers the exact same security as the original list, while containing words that are easier to memorize.
-There are also other wordlists that cater to different languages, if you do not want your passphrase to be in English.
+There are also other wordlists that in different languages, if you do not want your passphrase to be in English.

 Each word in the aforementioned list results in ~12.9 bits of entropy.
 A seven word passphrase generated from it has ~90.47 bits of entropy.
 This means that even if your adversary is capable of 1,000,000,000,000 guesses per second, it would still take them millions of years to guess your passphrase.
 That is the case even if the following things are true: